 Multiple Sclerosis (MS) is an auto-immune disease in which the body seemingly attacks itself.
 It affects nearly 2.5 million people worldwide, and is the most common neurological disease among young adults in the world.
 Women are two times more likely to develop MS than men.
-And with no imminent cure, sufferers face a down-hill battle into disability, potential paralysis and, eventually, death.
+And with no imminent cure, sufferers face a down-hill battle into disability and potential paralysis.

 Al Jazeera's South East Asia correspondent Stephanie Scawen was one of the first 50 people diagnosed with MS in Singapore.
 While it is very rare in that region, it is relatively common in the UK, where Stephanie is from.
 In fact, Orkney Island in the north of Scotland has the highest rate of MS sufferers in the world.